gjbex/Fortran-MOOC/docs/blas_lapack.md

     C = \alpha \textrm{op}(A) \cdot \textrm{op}(B) + \beta C
 $$

-Other operation implemented in the level 3 BLAS library rank-$$k$$ symmetric updates, and solving sets of triangular linear equations with multiple right-hand sides.
+Other operations implemented in the level 3 BLAS library rank-$$k$$ symmetric updates, and solving sets of triangular linear equations with multiple right-hand sides.

 ## LAPACK

-LAPACK implements some widely used algorithms for linear algebra for solving sets of linear equations, linear least square methods, eigenvalue problems, singular value decomposition and matrix factorization.
-Like BLAS, it has implementation for real and complex matrices, single and double precision.
+LAPACK implements some widely used algorithms for linear algebra, e.g., for solving sets of linear equations, linear least square methods, eigenvalue problems, singular value decomposition and matrix factorization.
+Like BLAS, it has implementations for real and complex matrices, single and double precision.

 LAPACK is available under an open source BSD license, but Intel's MKL library offers an implementation as well.
 Since LAPACK is built on top of BLAS, its